oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

 **Proposal notes:**

 * The main thing that is important to demonstrate in the proposal for this project is good technical design skills.
 Strong proposals would first show a good understanding of the current system, and correctly describe the parts of it that are relevant to the relevant subproject, before suggesting the minimal changes that would be needed in order to achieve the desired functionality.

 **Useful resources: **

 * How to write Apache Beam jobs: [wiki page](https://github.com/oppia/oppia/wiki/Apache-Beam-Jobs).

+### 1.9.
+Onboarding improvements

+**Project Description:**

+Oppia’s mission is to provide learners with an engaging and effective learning experience.
+However, today, when someone enters the site for the first time, they’re given little to no information about what Oppia is and how it works.
+This makes it difficult for learners, especially those who are new to using technology and the internet, to effectively use Oppia as a learning resource.

+The aim for this project is to ensure that any learner, regardless of their previous familiarity (or lack thereof) with online learning platforms, is able to quickly and easily become familiar with Oppia and the lesson player.

+This project will involve two major parts:
+* Update the sign-in and preferences pages to allow users to self-identify as a learner, teacher, and/or contributor.
+(See [mocks](https://www.figma.com/file/rmE2w7UzcICchhX4RBAnYY/Nav-%26-Library-(Copy)?node-id=201%3A578_).)
+After a user logs in, they should be shown the relevant dashboard based on the homepage they chose in the signup process.
+  * New users should default to only being learners, though they can change this in the sign-in page (and subsequently in their preferences page).
+Existing users should be migrated as follows:
+    * If they have their default_dashboard set to “creator”, tick the creator checkbox
+    * If they have their default_dashboard set to “learner”, tick the learner checkbox
+    * If they’ve made any translation or practice question contributions, tick the contributor checkbox
+ * After a new user signs up and creates a profile: if the user self-identifies as a learner, present a screen (or screens) explaining how they can use Oppia to learn effectively (specifically: learn new topics in the Classroom, practice the skills they learn with practice sessions, and refer to previously-learned skills using revision cards).
+    * Note: The applicant is responsible for proposing mocks for this.
+  * In the release in which this feature is launched, show a one-time dismissable notification to existing users (when they log in) saying that they can change their self-identification settings and providing them with an easy link to do so.

+* Adding various prompts throughout the onboarding experience. **Note:** Each of these applies both to logged-in and logged-out users.
+For logged-in users, all of these should trigger at the account level (when the logged-in user visits the page for the first time).
+For logged-out users, all of these should trigger at the device level (when the user of the device visits the page for the first time).
+  * When any user first enters the site, present them with a prompt to let them know that they can adjust the site language using the language picker in the top navigation bar.
+(Learners who are unfamiliar with similar practices on other websites often miss this, and we want to ensure that language is not a barrier for learners.)
+  * On entering the Classroom page for the first time, after a short period of time to allow them to explore the page, present the learner with a prompt to let them know that they can begin learning or reviewing any topic by clicking on one of the cards.
+  * When a learner enters a lesson for the first time, show them a very brief walkthrough of the main lesson player features – namely, the lesson card, audio player, and (when such a button is available and they haven’t clicked on it with 20 seconds) the “CONTINUE” (or similar) button.
+In the case where the first card’s interaction type isn’t a Continue button, the walkthrough should only include the lesson card and audio player; then, once the button to move to the next card appears, Oppia should show a helper tooltip if the learner hasn’t clicked that button within 10 seconds.

+**Size of this project:** medium (~175 hours)

+**Potential Mentors:** @kevintab95, @aks681, @iamprayush

+**Knowledge/Skills Recommended:**

+* Knowledge and understanding of Python
+* Knowledge and understanding of TypeScript, Angular, HTML, and CSS
+* Ability to write Beam jobs
+* UI/UX design skills

+**Suggested Milestones:**

+* **Milestone 1:** Make it possible for new and existing users to change their self-identification, and migrate existing users so that their self-identification fields are populated.
+Explain to new learners how they can use Oppia to learn effectively.
+* **Milestone 2:** Add prompts throughout the onboarding experience so that learners can discover the language picker, classroom cards, and lesson player features.

+**Dependency on Release Schedule:** A Beam job will need to be run in order to populate the self-identification information for existing users.
+The timeline should be arranged so that this job can be run and verified during the appropriate release cycle.

+**Proposal notes:**

+* The proposal should propose mocks for how each of these requirements should look (unless mocks have already been provided).
+When proposing these mocks, please take care to ensure that the wording used is simple and easily understandable by a new visitor to the site, and doesn’t use terminology or jargon that won’t be clear.
+  * It’s probably a good idea to get feedback from others on your proposed mocks, especially from people who aren’t familiar with Oppia, so that you can improve them.
+You will probably want to repeat this process until you’re certain that your proposed onboarding flow achieves the aims that you want it to.

+**Useful resources: **

+* [Onboarding mocks](https://www.figma.com/file/rmE2w7UzcICchhX4RBAnYY/Nav-%26-Library-(Copy)?node-id=201%3A578) (for self-identification)

 ---